pallavi12-sharma/DemandForecasting/README.md

 ### Dataset

-The dataset with 25,035 unique values and 24 attributes contains product demand data over a 4 year period between 2011-2015.
+The dataset with 2,172 unique products and 5 attributes contains product demand data over a 7 year period between 2011-2017.

 ### Timeseries Analysis